YUYE-RainLeaf/ARIP/README.md

   - If both atoms are N, O, P, or S, the calculated area and volume are the average of the contact areas and volumes of these two atoms with one water molecule each
   - Since the values are usually small, this mode further increases the number of points in the volume calculation grid to achieve higher accuracy
   - In this mode, custom distance criteria for determining contact between two atoms cannot be used, and the effect of multiple atoms in contact at the same time will not be considered

+- Calculate SASA (Solvent Accessible Surface Area)
+  - `python3 run.py your/file/or/dir -a`
+  - This mode calculates the surface area on each atom within a residue that is not in contact with any other atom, and then sums them up
+  - The results of the SASA calculation are in the CSV file with prefix '_SUM'.

 - Calculate volume based on atomic overlap weighted algorithm
   - `python3 run.py your/file/or/dir -w`